 A FINAL NOTE ON THE DEADLINE

-NESA must set a submission deadline each year, and that deadline is 11:59:59pm, December 31, 2014.
-At midnight, January 1, 2015, the system will be locked.
+NESA must set a submission deadline each year, and that deadline is 11:59:59pm, October 31, 2016.
+At midnight, November 1, 2016, the system will be locked.
 There is no way to update an existing form OR create a new application after that deadline.
 NESA does not grant extensions for any reason.
 Therefore, we ask that you please begin the application process as soon as possible.

 Please email questions to firstname.lastname@example.org.